snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-0-released/index.md

   "customContexts":  "{\"schema\":\"iglu:com.acme/first_context/jsonschema/1-0-0\",\"data\":{\"someKey\":\"someValue\"}},{\"schema\":\"iglu:com.acme/second_context/jsonschema/1-0-0\",\"data\":{\"someOtherKey\":\"someOtherValue\"}}"
 {% endhighlight %}

-Note that custom entities may be assigned gloablly (ie, for the entire tracking configuration rather than per-trigger) - however once one is assigned globally, more may not be added individually per-trigger.
+Note that custom entities may be assigned globally (ie, for the entire tracking configuration rather than per-trigger) - however once one is assigned globally, more may not be added individually per-trigger.

 Documentation can be found [here][cust-entities]